romankondratiev/fs_1920/README.md

 		-As you know, you can’t have a team with only attackers; you’ll see there is a position attribute in the DB.
 		- Every 11 player team will need 1 goalkeeper, 2 fullback, 3 halfback and 5 forward playing

+It was built with Python web-framework Django for backend, JavaScript/HTML/CSS for frontend, PostgreSQL as a database and deployed on Heroku.

 ## 1. UML
 To create UML diagrams I used 'creately' tool